workfloworchestrator/PolyNSI/README.md

     protoc=/usr/local/bin/protoc

 Before we build the plugin we need to do one last thing; patch a Bash script that sanity checks the build artifact.
-Currently it only recognizes artifacts (the plugin) build on Linux, MacOS and Windows.
+Currently, it only recognizes artifacts (the plugin) build on Linux, MacOS and Windows.
 The patch teaches it about FreeBSD: